chapter twelve

 Suppose that over the years, Acme Inc. has experienced phenomenal growth, expanding both its business and customer base.
 As the company flourished, so did its number of employees and the demand for its services.
 Both employees and customers rely on various applications provided by the enterprise to interact with the company.

-As an employee, managing multiple sets of credentials for different applications throughout the workday is inconvenient and inefficient.
-Likewise, customers prefer the convenience of using their existing social media login credentials when accessing the Acme Inc. online store.
+For employees, managing multiple sets of credentials for different applications throughout the workday is inconvenient and inefficient.
+Likewise, customers prefer the convenience of using their existing social media login credentials when accessing ACME, Inc.’s online store.

 Simple applications may manage user credentials independently.
-However, as systems expand and become more complex, strategies for handling authentication and authorization must evolve accordingly.
-In this chapter, we will explore how large-scale systems implement authentication and authorization effectively.
+But as systems expand and become more complex, strategies for handling authentication and authorization must evolve accordingly.
+In this chapter, we explore how large-scale systems implement authentication and authorization effectively.

 12.2 Using authentication flows